 All kicks must be made by the foot.
 All contact BELOW the knee is considered a kick.
 Anything hit at the knee or above is considered a foul.

 All kicks must occur at or behind home plate.
-Both feet must be on or behind home plate at the time the ball is kicked.
-If one or more feet are in front of home plate at the time the ball is kicked, the player will be warned by the referee.
-On the second warning, the referee will assign a foul.
+The heel of the plant foot must be in line or behind home plate at the time the ball is kicked.
+If the entire plant foot is in front of home plate at the time the ball is kicked, a foul ball will the assessed by the referee.

 Bunting is NOT allowed.
-A bunt is defined as a kick that does not travel further than first or third base OR at referee’s discretion.
+A bunt is defined as a kick that does not travel further than the imaginary line between first and third base OR at referee’s discretion.

 Any fair kicked ball that travels outside of a reasonable area of play will result in a ground rule double.
 This doesn’t pertain to the unlikely event of a home run kick; rather it pertains to fair balls that then bounce over a fence.

 Runners must stay within the baseline.
 Runners unfairly hindered by any fielder within the baseline shall be safe at the base to which they were running.
 Leading off base and stealing is not allowed.
 A runner may only move off his/her base after the ball has been kicked, and passing the runner in front of you will result in an out.